abhishek1297/Parallel-Algorithms/index.md

 <p align="center"> <img src="images/bargraph.png" width="600" height="450" /> </p>

 - The above graph was calculated on Network Graphs (Average Degree, Clustering Coefficient)of Google, Youtube, etc. Different clustering coefficient and the unevenly distributed outdegree at each vertex will reduce the performance.
-Therefore, the CPU implementation outperformed every other approach because each thread will have different workloads increasing execution time.
 The [D1] suggested approach will be better here.
 But this high variance of outdegree should be considered in Network Graphs where each vertex represents a user and its connections.

 ## Kernel Launch and Dynamic Parallelism
 - CUDA provides a way to call the kernel within a kernel.
 This is called Dynamic Parallelism (DP).
 By calling the kernel recursively, we could maximize the throughput of the GPU by launching unused parts of it.